blambeau/summaryse/README.md

     end
     [1, 4, 12, 7].summaryse(:comma_join) # => "1, 4, 12, 7"

+# Contribute, Versioning and so on.

+As usual: the code is on {http://github.com/blambeau/summaryse github}, I follow {http://semver.org/ semantic versioning} (the public API is almost everything but implementation details, that is, the method name, its recognized arguments and the semantics of the returned value), etc.

-# By the way, why this stupid name?
+## By the way, why this stupid name?

 Just because summarize was already an {https://rubygems.org/gems/summarize existing gem}.
 Summaryse is also much less likely to cause a name clash on the Array class.
 And